gm521/trolled/README.md

 # You've Been Trolled Virus
+This is a homemade virus me and my friend made at school.
+YBT (You've been trolled) can only be opened on windows.

-This is a homemade virus me and my friend made at school, We included a batch file to close it just incase it gets out of hand.
+We included a batch file to close it just incase it gets out of hand.
 Do not use this file for malicious purposes.